 The Dark Knight Rises box office down sharply on Friday.
-(Photo: Marion Cotillard Miranda Tate.)
-In late July 2008, Christopher Nolan’s The Dark Knight was down -65.5% on its second Friday out and -52.5% on its second weekend, collecting $75.16 million from Fri-Sun.
-On its second Friday out, The Dark Knight Rises plummeted 76%, and should earn around $55-58 million (about $8-12 million less than late-night Friday estimates indicated) over the weekend.
+(Image: Marion Cotillard Miranda Tate.)
+In late July 2008, Christopher Nolan's The Dark Knight was down -65.5 percent on its second Friday out and -52.5 percent on its second weekend, collecting $75.16 million from Fri-Sun.
+On its second Friday out, The Dark Knight Rises plummeted 76 percent, and should earn around $55-58 million (about $8-12 million less than late-night Friday estimates indicated) over the weekend.

-Taking the lowest figure, that would represent a -65.5% weekend-to-weekend tumble.
+Taking the lowest figure, that would represent a -65.5 percent weekend-to-weekend tumble.
 Why the sharp drop?
 The Colorado shooting?
 The London Olympics?
 Both?

-First of all, remember that The Dark Knight Rises‘ $75.75 million take on Friday, July 20, included a record-breaking (for a 2D movie) $30.6 million from Thursday midnight screenings.
-Excluding the midnight shows, TDKR would be down a still steep but considerably less dramatic -60% on its second Friday out.
-[See also: The Dark Knight Rises midnight box-office record.]
+First of all, remember that The Dark Knight Rises' $75.75 million take on Friday, July 20, included a record-breaking (for a 2D movie) $30.6 million from Thursday midnight screenings.
+Excluding the midnight shows, TDKR would be down a still steep but considerably less dramatic -60 percent on its second Friday out.
+[See also: The Dark Knight Rises midnight box office record.]

 The Dark Knight Rises $300m milestone on Tuesday

 At this stage, it looks like The Dark Knight Rises will pass the $300m milestone at the domestic box office only on Tuesday, Day 12 – one day later than early Friday estimates indicated.
 The Avengers, with the assistance of 3D surcharges, reached that milestone in nine days; The Dark Knight, at fewer (costlier) IMAX theaters and not taking inflation into account, reached that mark in ten days.